 Are you are ready to eat in a way that supports your physical and mental health?
 Then you probably know there is a strong connection between nutrition and your overall wellness, and understand the dietary strategies you can implement.
+You could be asking yourself "How can I eat healthy on a budget?" or "How can I build a budget friendly meal plan?"

 There is one main obstacle: finances.
 It is a common experience to feel like finances and health are competing priorities.
 On the surface, shopping for healthy food and staying within a healthy budget can be at odds.